AsJayTee/AsJayTee/README.md

 ## About Me 🌟

-I'm a 3rd-year undergraduate at the National University of Singapore (NUS), majoring in Data Science with a minor in Computer Science.
+I'm a 3rd-year undergraduate at the National University of Singapore (NUS), majoring in Data Science with a 2nd major in Computer Science.
 My passion lies in exploring the transformative potential of Artificial Intelligence through innovative projects that combine technical skills with practical applications.

 > "Code is like humor.
 When you have to explain it, it’s bad." – Cory House